iomesh/docs/docs/volume-operations/encrypt-pv.md

 sidebar_label: Encrypt PV
 ---

 IOMesh allows for volume encryption using Kubernetes secret.
 Encryption is implemented per StorageClass, and it requires configuration of a secret for encryption along with a CSI secret for authentication in the StorageClass.
-Every time a pod declares the use of a PVC, the PVC will only be allowed for use if the two secrets match exactly.
+Every time a pod declares the use of a encrypted PVC, the PVC will only be allowed for use if the two secrets match exactly.

 **Precautions**
 - Since authentication is implemented through iSCSI CHAP, the secret password must be 12-16 characters long according to the password length requirements of the CHAP protocol.
 - To ensure that a StorageClass with configured secrets is accessible only to intended users, Role-Based Access Control (RBAC) is necessary.
 This is because StorageClass is not an object limited to a specific namespace, and some versions of Kubernetes allow all namespaces to access all StorageClasses.

 **Procedure**
 1. Create a secret that holds credentials for encrypting a volume.
-The username is `iomesh`, and the namespace is `smtx-system`.
+The username is `iomesh`, and the namespace is `iomesh-system`.

     ```bash
-    kubectl create secret generic volume-secret -n smtx-system --from-literal=username=iomesh --from-literal=password=abcdefghijklmn
+    kubectl create secret generic volume-secret -n iomesh-system --from-literal=username=iomesh --from-literal=password=abcdefghijklmn
     ```
 2. Create a CSI secret that points to the encrypted secret from step 1.
 Its username and password remain the same as the secret in step 1.